sysgears/grain/docs/latest.markdown

 ###Concept
 Common page presentation parts can be kept in separate files and then included into layouts.

-For example in the example below sidebar.html included into layout:
+For example in the code below sidebar.html is included into layout:
 ``` grain /theme/layout/page.html
 ---
 layout: default